mlc-ai/mlc-en/chapter_tensor_program/case_study.md

 #### Generate TensorIR code using Tensor Expression

 In many cases, our development forms are higher-level abstractions that are not at the loop level.
-So another common way to obtain TensorIR is pragmatically generating relevant code.
+So another common way to obtain TensorIR is programmatically generating relevant code.

-Tensor expression (te) is a domain-specific language that describes a sequence of computations via an expression like API.
+Tensor expression (te) is a domain-specific language that describes a sequence of computations via an expression-like API.

 ```{.python .input n=26}
 from tvm import te